-OUT N [N= a number from 1 to either 2 (on 4-Port Expansion Cards) or 4 (on 8-Port Expansion Cards)] 4-Port Cards: DB15 F 8-Port Cards: HD15 F On Expansion Cards: Ports carrying keyboard/ mouse/video data output from the Port Cards installed in the local Affinity, as well as system- control information, to other ServSwitch Affinity units.
-Ports OUT 1 and OUT 2 (on the bottom Card only in a 16-User chassis) carry all of the keyboard and mouse data from all of the Port Cards, plus all of the system-control data.
-The odd-numbered ports (OUT 1 and OUT 3) carry video signals from the Cards in slots 1 and 2 (the lower slots) of this Affinity.
-The even-numbered ports (OUT 2 and OUT 4) carry signals from the Cards in slots 3 and 4 (the upper slots).
+OUT N [N= a number from 1 to either 2 (on 4-Port Expansion Cards) or 4 (on 8-Port Expansion Cards)] 4-Port cards: DB15 F 8-Port cards: HD15 F On Expansion Cards: Ports carrying keyboard/ mouse/video data output from the Port Cards installed in the local Affinity, as well as system- control information, to other ServSwitch Affinity units.
+Ports OUT 1 and OUT 2 (on the bottom card only in a 16-User chassis) carry all of the keyboard and mouse data from all of the Port Cards, plus all of the system-control data.
+The odd-numbered ports (OUT 1 and OUT 3) carry video signals from the cards in slots 1 and 2 (the lower slots) of this Affinity.
+The even-numbered ports (OUT 2 and OUT 4) carry signals from the cards in slots 3 and 4 (the upper slots).
 Run your expansion cables from these ports to the IN ports on other Affinity units.
 POWER INPUT Single or dual IEC 320 M Connect the ServSwitch Affinity's power-supply cord(s) here.
 KV130DA, KV138DA, and KV139DA models will have two power inlets; all other models will have one.
-Each inlet is connected to a
+Each inlet is connected to a separate, electrically isolated, autosensing internal transformer that can handle either 110-VAC or 230-VAC input.

-230-VAC input.